rbowsley/lamplighthelp/source/20-0-0_The_Charge_Module-_Introduction.markdown

 When you create a {{work}} record using these policies, {{Lamplight}} will calculate the amounts and payees, and they will appear on the {{charge}} tab of the relevant profiles, with a summary shown on the {{work}} record.

-By using these policies it is possible that the amount charged for someone attending a session will not be the same as they pay: indeed often the {{person}} attending will not pay anything.
+By using these policies it is possible that the amount charged for someone attending a session will not be the same as they pay: indeed, often the {{person}} attending will not pay anything.
 In these cases, the 'charge' should be thought of as the total amount paid by all parties (i.e. funders) for that person attending.

 ### Policies are made up of a series of Rules